-This part of the Highgate Conservation Area is characterised by its secluded and verdant feel.
-The site and its surrounding context are partially screened by mature trees and the existing building sits within a large plot (1,284sq.m).
+- This part of the Highgate Conservation Area is characterised by its secluded and verdant feel.
+The site and its surrounding context are partially screened by mature trees and the existing building sits within a large plot (1,284 sq.m). - The existing building is not visible from Hampstead Heath, nor is the recently constructed property at 51 Fitzroy Park adjacent.
+However, there are several properties opposite on Fitzroy Park which are both taller in height from ground level to roof pitch and are located higher up the slope of the land (which is higher to the east side of Fitzroy Park), and are therefore visible in seasonal glimpsed views from The Heath.
+Glimpsed views of a variety of styles of roof tops surrounded in trees form the existing backdrop to The Heath and have done so since at least the 1930s when these properties were constructed.

-The existing building at No. 53 is not visible from Hampstead Heath, nor is the recently constructed property at No. 51 Fitzroy Park adjacent.
-However, there are several properties opposite on Fitzroy Park which, are both taller in height from ground level to roof pitch and are located higher up the slope of the land (higher to the east of Fitzroy Park), and are therefore visible in seasonal glimpsed views from The Heath.
-As such glimpsed views of a variety of styles of roof tops surrounded in trees form the existing backdrop to The Heath and have done so since at least the 1930s when these properties were constructed.
-The existing building is also located at some distance away from, and heavily screened from Millfield Lane at the edge of The Heath.
-Officers have previously accepted that the existing building, the extant proposal at the site and the recently constructed No. 51 adjacent would therefore not be visible except in extremely limited circumstances from either Hampstead Heath or Millfield Lane.
+The existing building at 53 Fitzroy Park is located at some distance away from, and heavily screened from Millfield Lane at the edge of The Heath.
+Camden Officers have previously accepted that the existing building, the proposal for the site and the recently constructed building at 51 Fitzroy Park adjacent would therefore not be visible from either Hampstead Heath or Millfield Lane except in very limited circumstances.